sharvan9515/Multi-agent-collaboration/README.md

 ```

 Type your question in the input box and the assistant's answer will appear
 below.
+Use the dropdown to switch between the RAG agent and the NLP agent.
 Each interaction is shown so you can review the conversation history.
 ---

 ## 🧪 Testing